DimensionDev/Mask-Docs/docs/web3/connection.md

 ): Promise<boolean>
 ```

-Detect if an non-fungible token is owned by a specific account.
+Detect if a non-fungible token is owned by a specific account.

 #### Parameters

 1. address - `string`.
 The token program address.
 1. tokenId - `string`.
 The id of the token.
 1. owner - `string`.
-The owner address to be detected.
+The owner's address for detection
 1. schema - `SchemaType`.
 An optional token schema type.
 1. initial - `Web3ConnectionOptions`.
-An optional options to override the connection settings.
+An optional object to override the connection settings.

 #### Returns